yahoo/proxy-verifier/README.md

 ms          | milliseconds
 us          | microseconds

-Here is a sample replay file snippet that specifies a 2 second delay before establishing the first session and a 15 millisecond delay before sending the first client request in that session.
+Here is a sample replay file snippet that demonstrates the specification of a set of delays:

 ```YAML
 sessions: